kerrygathers/sw-africa/README.md

-# vacay-countdown
+# sw-africa
-Counting down to a vacation in Namibia and South Africa
+A photo album mapped to Hallie and Kerry's trip to southwest Africa in August of 2018.